RGCI - What Policies and Procedures Should a Government Contractor Have

 Earned Value Management System (EVMS)

-FAR 34.203(c) requires that FAR 52.234-4, Earned Value Management System, be used for major acquisitions for development, in accordance with OMB Circular A-11 – for the most part this is for very large acquisitions that have a material impact on the Federal Government budgeting process.
+FAR 34.203(c) requires that FAR 52.234-4, Earned Value Management System, be used for major acquisitions for development, in accordance with OMB Circular A-11.
+For the most part, this applies to very large acquisitions that have a material impact on the Federal Government's budgeting process.
 FAR 52.234-4(a) requires that the contractor’s earned value management system (EVMS) be compliant with the guidelines in Electronic Industries Alliance Standard 748 (EIA-748).

-The DFARS 252.234-7002, Earned Value Management System, clause requires the same standards be used for compliance; however, a determination that the system complies is only required if the contract exceeds $50M.
+The DFARS 252.234-7002, Earned Value Management System, clause requires the same standards for compliance; however, a determination that the system complies is required only if the contract exceeds $50M.

 Contractor Code of Business Ethics and Conduct